-- 11.1 Adhere to the provisions of the Environmental Protection (Litter Enforcement) Regulations, 2013. - 11.2 Promote proper solid waste management and disposal practices at your facility at all times.
-Waste shall not be disposed of in or near to the Corentyne River or any other waterways. - 11.3 Reduction, recycling and/or reuse of waste shall be promoted at all times. - Ensure that solid waste pits are located at least one hundred (100) meters away from any watercourses, or habitation.
+- 11.2 Promote proper solid waste management and disposal practices at your facility at all times.
+Waste shall not be disposed of in or near to the Demerara River or any other waterways. - 11.3 Reduction, recycling and/or reuse of waste shall be promoted at all times. - 11.4 Ensure that solid waste pits are located at least one hundred (100) meters away from any watercourses, or habitation.
 The waste sites shall be constructed above the ground water table and lined to the floor with an impervious earthen or other material to prevent leaching to ground water. - 11.5 Maintain good house-keeping, sanitary and hygienic practices and the aesthetic quality of the surroundings at all times. - 11.6 Ensure that garbage receptacles are placed in strategic locations within the Mine site.
-Have separate bins to facilitate the collection and sorting of waste according to liquid and solids; organic and inorganic; degradable and non-degradable. - 11.7 Construct and maintain a septic tank system onsite.
+Have separate bins to facilitate the collection and sorting of waste according to liquid and solids; organic and inorganic; degradable and non-degradable. - 11.7 Maintain new or existing pit latrine(s) in accordance with the Guyana Bureau of Standard (GNBS) Code of Practice for the Design and Construction of Ventilated Improved Pit Latrines. - 11.8 Construct and maintain a septic tank system onsite.
 Septic Tanks at all times shall be accessible for cleaning and de-sludging.
 Septic tanks should be installed with a sand and charcoal filter bed, or other appropriate design for further treatment.
-This must be in accordance with Guyana National Bureau of Standards Code of Practice for the Design and Construction of Septic Tanks and Associated Secondary Treatment and Disposal Systems. - 11.8 Any modification to the Septic Tank (s) must be in accordance with the Guyana National Bureau of Standards (GNBS) Code of Practice for the Design and Construction of Septic Tanks and Associated Secondary Treatment and Disposal Systems.
+This must be in accordance with Guyana National Bureau of Standards Code of Practice for the Design and Construction of Septic Tanks and Associated Secondary Treatment and Disposal Systems. - 11.9 Any modification to the Septic Tank (s) must be in accordance with the Guyana National Bureau of Standards (GNBS) Code of Practice for the Design and Construction of Septic Tanks and Associated Secondary Treatment and Disposal Systems.